IvSan/Rewiring/index.md

 ### Metercast
 Upgrade the metercast to a modern and safe one, with RCD protection and everything else required.
 Make sure that new setup is based on three-phase grid connection.
 Proposed group setup:
 1. First floor except kitchen and workshop/carport
 2. New kitchen
 3. New kitchen stove
 4. Workshop
 5. Washing machine + cloth dryier
-6. Electric water heater for the kitchen (does it has to be separate?)
+6. Electric water heater for the kitchen
 7. Carport single phase
 8. Carport three phase
 9. Second floor except bathroom